 Nokia calls this smartphone an upgraded version that is claimed to be ‘the best-selling Android Go smartphone.’
 The smartphone touts a 5.45-inch IPS LCD with an aspect ratio of 18:9.
 It comes with inbuilt storage options of 8 GB and 16 GB.
 In terms of camera, the phone has an 8MP rear camera with flash and a 5 MP front shooter.
 Packed with a MediaTek MT6739 quad-core processor along with 1 GB RAM.

-It comes with a 2500 mAh battery and runs on Android 9 Go edition.
+It comes with a 2500 mAh battery and runs on the Android 9 Go edition.
 The phone is built in a polycarbonate shell and is 8.5 thick, 12 percent slimmer than its predecessor.
 It will be accessible in three colors red, black, and blue and will be available in early March at $99 (roughly Rs.
 7,100).

 Nokia 3.2 has a 6.26-inch HD+ water-drop display with a 19:9 aspect ratio.
 It runs on Qualcomm Snapdragon 429 SoC and comes with different RAM and ROM options.
 The phone has 2GB + 16GB and 3GB + 32GB options, and can be expanded via microSD up to 400 GB.
 A 13 MP f/2.2 autofocus lens on the back and 5 MP fixed-focus selfie snapper handle the camera department.
-Nokia claims that its 4000 mAh battery can last for up to two days.
+Nokia claims its 4000 mAh battery can last up to two days.
 It comes with Face Unlock whereas the fingerprint scanner is available only on the 32 GB variant of the smartphone.
 The Nokia 3.2 is priced at $139 (roughly Rs.
 10,000).
 This phone will start shipping in April 2019, HMD Global claimed.

 The phone has a smaller 5.71-inch HD+ display with a water-drop style notch.
 It has an aspect ratio of 19:9 and has a 2.5d curved glass.
-The phone comes with a Qualcomm Snapdragon 439 and comes in two variants 2 GB + 16 GB and 3GB + 32GB that can be expanded till 400 GB.
+The phone comes with a Qualcomm Snapdragon 439 and comes in two variants 2 GB + 16 GB and 3GB + 32GB which can be expanded till 400 GB.

 The smartphone packs a 3,000mAh battery.
 It also comes with AI face unlock, and a dedicated Google Assistant button.
 Its power button also doubles as an LED indicator for notifications.
 Nokia 4.2’s fingerprint sensor is integrated for NFC payments but only in selected markets.
-Nokia 4.2 will ship with Android 9 Pie out-of-the-box and is priced at $169 (roughly Rs.
+Nokia 4.2 will ship with Android 9 Pie out-of-the-box, priced at $169 (roughly Rs.
 12,100).
 The phone starts shipping in April 2019.